PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sun, 17 Mar 2024 15:09:23 GMT
+⏰ Updated on Wed, 04 Oct 2023 09:15:02 GMT

-💭 Thought: Mencoba bahasa pemrograman baru, semoga menyenangkan!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!